-- (u) "Fiscal Year" means the fiscal year of the Company. - (v) "Incentive Stock Option" means an Option that by its terms qualifies and is intended to qualify as an incentive stock option within the meaning of Section 422 of the Code and the regulations promulgated thereunder. - (w) "Inside Director" means a Director who is an Employee. - (x) "Nonstatutory Stock Option" means an Option that by its terms does not qualify or is not intended to qualify as an Incentive Stock Option. - (y) "Officer" means a person who is an officer of the Company within the meaning of Section 16 of the Exchange Act and the rules and regulations promulgated thereunder. - (z) "Option" means a stock option granted pursuant to the Plan. - (aa) "Outside Director" means a Director who is not an Employee. - (bb) "Parent" means a "parent corporation," whether now or hereafter existing, as defined in Section 424(e) of the Code. - (cc) "Participant" means the holder of an outstanding Award. - (dd) "Performance Goals" will have the meaning set forth in Section 11 of the Plan. - (ee) "Performance Period" will have the meaning set forth in Section 10 of the Plan.
+(t) "Fiscal Year" means the fiscal year of the Company.

+(u) "Incentive Stock Option" means an Option that by its terms qualifies and is intended to qualify as an incentive stock option within the meaning of Section 422 of the Code and the regulations promulgated thereunder.

-- (ff) "Performance Share" means an Award denominated in Shares which may be earned in whole or in part upon attainment of performance goals or other vesting criteria as the Administrator may determine pursuant to Section 10 - (gg) "Performance Unit" means an Award which may be earned in whole or in part upon attainment of performance goals or other vesting criteria as the Administrator may determine and which may be settled for cash, Shares or other securities or a combination of the foregoing pursuant to Section 10. - (hh) "Period of Restriction" means the period during which the transfer of Shares of Restricted Stock are subject to restrictions and therefore, the Shares are subject to a substantial risk of forfeiture.
-Such restrictions may be based on the passage of time, the achievement of target levels of performance, or the occurrence of other events as determined by the Administrator. - (ii) "Plan" means this 2013 Equity Incentive Plan, as amended. - (jj) "Restricted Stock" means Shares issued pursuant to a Restricted Stock award under Section 7 of the Plan, or issued pursuant to the early exercise of an Option. - (kk) "Restricted Stock Unit" means a bookkeeping entry representing an amount equal to the Fair Market Value of one Share, granted pursuant to Section 8 of the Plan.
-Each Restricted Stock Unit represents an unfunded and unsecured obligation of the Company. - (ll) "Rule 16b-3" means Rule 16b-3 of the Exchange Act or any successor to Rule 16b-3, as in effect when discretion is being exercised with respect to the Plan. - (mm) "Section 16(b)" means Section 16(b) of the Exchange Act. - (nn) "Service Provider" means an Employee, Director or Consultant. - (oo) "Share" means a share of the Common Stock, as adjusted in accordance with Section 15 of the Plan. - (pp) "Stock Appreciation Right" means an Award, granted alone or in connection with an Option, that pursuant to Section 9 of the Plan is designated as a Stock Appreciation Right. - (qq) " $\underline{\text{Subsidiary}}$ " means a "subsidiary corporation," whether now or hereafter existing, as defined in Section 424(f) of the Code.
+(v) "Inside Director" means a Director who is an Employee.

+(w) "Nonstatutory Stock Option" means an Option that by its terms does not qualify or is not intended to qualify as an Incentive Stock Option.

+(x) "Officer" means a person who is an officer of the Company within the meaning of Section 16 of the Exchange Act and the rules and regulations promulgated thereunder.

+(y) "Option" means a stock option granted pursuant to the Plan.

+(z) "Outside Director" means a Director who is not an Employee.

+(aa) "Parent" means a "parent corporation," whether now or hereafter existing, as defined in Section 424(e) of the Code.

+(bb) "Participant" means the holder of an outstanding Award.

+(cc) "Performance Period" will have the meaning set forth in Section 11 of the Plan.

+(dd) "Performance Share" means an Award denominated in Shares which may be earned in whole or in part upon attainment of performance goals or other vesting criteria as the Administrator may determine pursuant to Section 11.

+(ee) "Performance Unit" means an Award which may be earned in whole or in part upon attainment of performance goals or other vesting criteria as the Administrator may determine and which may be settled for cash, Shares or other securities or a combination of the foregoing pursuant to Section 11.

+(ff) "Period of Restriction" means the period during which the transfer of Shares of Restricted Stock are subject to restrictions and therefore, the Shares are subject to a substantial risk of forfeiture.
+Such restrictions may be based on the passage of time, the achievement of target levels of performance, or the occurrence of other events as determined by the Administrator.

+(gg) "Plan" means this Amended and Restated 2013 Equity Incentive Plan.

+(hh) "Restricted Stock" means Shares issued pursuant to a Restricted Stock award under Section 8 of the Plan, or issued pursuant to the early exercise of an Option.

+(ii) "Restricted Stock Unit" means a bookkeeping entry representing an amount equal to the Fair Market Value of one Share, granted pursuant to Section 9 of the Plan.
+Each Restricted Stock Unit represents an unfunded and unsecured obligation of the Company.

+(jj) "Rule 16b-3" means Rule 16b-3 of the Exchange Act or any successor to Rule 16b-3, as in effect when discretion is being exercised with respect to the Plan.

+(kk) "Section 16(b)" means Section 16(b) of the Exchange Act.

+(ll) "Service Provider" means an Employee, Director or Consultant.

+(mm) "Share" means a share of the Common Stock, as adjusted in accordance with Section 14 of the Plan.

+(nn) "Stock Appreciation Right" means an Award, granted alone or in connection with an Option, that pursuant to Section 10 of the Plan is designated as a Stock Appreciation Right.

+(oo) "Subsidiary" means a "subsidiary corporation," whether now or hereafter existing, as defined in Section 424(f) of the Code.